Matt32609/5-questions-about-Malaysia/README.md

 4. Functional Organization

 I organized each quiz question into its own function.
-This keeps the code clean and modular, making it much easier to read and debug compared to one long block of text.
+This keeps the code clean , making it much easier to read and debug compared to one long block of text.

 5. Process Control

 I used the exit() function to create a "Hard Stop" for the quiz.
-This mimics the strict logic often found in C programming, where the program terminates immediately if a specific condition isn't met.
+This will make the program terminates immediately if a specific condition isn't met.

 -----------------------------------------------------------------------------------------------------------------------
 I hope you enjoy this mini project 🙂